AstroProfundis/embrr/README.md

  * embrr requires `php-curl` and `php-bcmath`
  * while not necessarily required, `php-mcrypt` is recommended
- * embrr is compatible with PHP 5.4
+ * embrr is compatible with PHP 5.3 and 5.4, we didn't test it on 5.2 or older versions

 Installing in sub-directory
 --------